Frequently asked questions

 +

-We have learners with a wide range of special needs thriving at Prisma, though we certainly don't claim to be the right fit for all learners with special needs.
 Our curriculum allows learners to go at their own pace, make choices about how to demonstrate their learning, and connect learning to their interests.
-Some learners with special needs need fewer supports at Prisma than in a traditional environment due to this flexibility.
+Some learners with special needs need fewer supports at Prisma than in a traditional environment due to Prisma's flexibility, interest-driven approach, 1:1 mentorship, and personalization.

-Our learning coaches are experienced educators trained in supporting learners of all abilities.
+Our learning coaches are experienced educators who are trained in neuroinclusive education best practices and equipped to support learners of all abilities.
 They will work with your family to understand what kinds of accommodations have worked and not worked for your learner in the past, any challenges they may face interacting with our curriculum, and what lights them up as a learner.
 They will collaborate with you to customize the Prisma experience to best suit your learner's needs.
-We also have a counselor available to work with learners who may need additional support.
+We also have a neuroinclusive education specialist available to provide counseling and work with learners who may need additional support.

-Many families of learners with special needs report the Prisma peer community to be the most accepting of any learning environment they've tried.
-Prisma parents of learners with special needs also connect with each other to share resources, connect, or attend Prisma guest speaker events in topics like executive functioning.
+Many families of learners with special needs report the Prisma peer community to be the most accepting and supportive of any learning environment they've experienced, and parents of learners with special needs can also connect with each other to share resources, support one another, or attend Prisma guest speaker events with topics like executive functioning.

 +